 |00 to 19||Monday|

 |80 to 99||Friday|

 It depends how many years you've made NI contributions.
 If you reached the State Pension age before 6 April 2016, you must have paid, or been credited with, NI contributions for at least 30 years to qualify for the full basic State Pension.

-If you reach State Pension age on or after 6 April 2016 – and are therefore affected by the new State Pension – then this has changed, and may be further affected if you have contracted out of contributions.
+If you reach State Pension age on or after 6 April 2016 – and are therefore affected by the new State Pension – then this has changed, and may be further affected if you have contracted out.
 If you're not sure about your NI contributions, you can order a statement from the National Insurance Helpline on 0300 200 3500, or apply online for your NI statement.